-http://galvbay.org/how-we-protect-the-bay/taking-action/seafood-consumption-advisor is classified as prohibited or restricted harvest zones, indicating significant risk to human health.
+The most commonly impaired use of Texas coastal waters is "oyster waters use," or the areas of the Bay from which oysters are harvested.
+While there are not currently any consumption advisories for oysters, approximately 50 percent of Galveston Bay is classified as prohibited or restricted harvest zones, indicating significant risk to human health.
 Restrictions can reflect closures due to high rainfall and runoff. extreme weather conditions, oil or chemical spills, harmful algal blooms, or the failure or inefficient operation of wastewater treatment facilities.
 The Texas Commission on Environmental Quality (TCEQ) has adopted a Total Daily Maximum Load (TMDL) for Galveston Bay's oyster waters, a scientifically derived target that tells us the greatest amount of a particular substance that we can add to a waterway and still keep it healthy.
 This helps improve water quality so that the oyster beds remain safe for harvesting.